trevorlinton/slackbot-oauth2/README.md

 * `OAUTH2_CLIENT_SECRET` - The oauth2 client secret received
 * `OAUTH2_REDIRECT_URI` - This should be `$VANITY_URL/auth/callback` its a seperate value (rather than derived from vanity url) to help ease testing, as sometimes the redirect uri is not the same as the vanity url when working locally.

+## Modifying the Login Screen

+See https://github.com/trevorlinton/slackbot-oauth2/blob/master/auth.js#L115 for modifying the login message.